I have new Credit Card info, how can I get that updated?

 Outsiders can use your Wifi to attack others or to hack into other’s

 computers and accounts.
 With a strong antenna they can be a half mile away

 and still use your WiFi.
 Again, the activity will register as happening

 A sophisticated hacker can take over your computers in your home and

-make them repositories and servers for child porn, stolen credit card
+make them repositories and servers for inappropriate content, stolen credit card

-numbers or any of a plethora of illegal information.
+numbers or a plethora of illegal information.
 You would not even

 know it was happening in many cases.

 An open router allows outsiders to actually see what web pages and